Underlying Conditions and COVID-19

 Eat a Healthy Diet

 One of the most important things that can improve heart health is by making smart food choices.
 Regardless of your age, everyone can benefit from a healthy diet.
 The food you eat can help to decrease your risk of heart disease and stroke.
-As part of a healthy diet, choose foods that are low in saturated trans-fat and sodium and limit your calories by filling up on high-fiber foods, such as fruits, vegetables and whole grains.
-A healthy diet includes limiting sugar-sweetened beverages and eating fewer fatty meals.
-Add more fish, nuts and lean protein to your daily diet.
-Click to download this heart healthy food chart.
+As part of a healthy diet, choose foods that are low in saturated trans-fat and sodium, and limit your calories by filling up on high-fiber foods, such as fruits, vegetables, and whole grains.
+A healthy diet includes limiting sodas and eating fewer fatty meals.
+Add more fish, nuts, and lean protein to your daily diet.
+Click to download this heart-healthy food chart.

 Be Physically Active